orionaskatu/stable-diffusion-webui/README.md

 A bash script `start.sh` that:
  - Activates `ldm` conda env
  - Launches a reverse proxy on port 80 to easily access the webui from the local network
- - Launches `relauncher.py` (credits to https://github.com/hlky/stable-diffusion-webui) to restart without ssh'ing
+ - Launches `webui.py` with these params: `--no-progressbar-hiding --max-batch-count 30 --medvram --allow-code`

 A System tab with buttons to:
  - Read the last 20 lines of `journalctl -u stable-diffusion`